 Appearance

-This tutorial walks through a complete Snake game written in AIVI.
-It is a real program — you can find it in demos/snake.aivi — and it uses every major language feature.
-We will build it up piece by piece, explaining each concept as it appears.
+Snake is still a real program — you can find it in demos/snake.aivi — and it uses every major language feature.
+We will build it up piece by piece and use it to show how types, functions, signals, sources, domains, pattern matching, and markup work together in a larger application.

 The game at a glance